Where to write formulas in Runway

 #3 Row-level driver formulas in a database

 As noted earlier, all rows in a driver column inherit the default column-level formulas by default.
 However, you can override the formula for specific rows if you need custom logic for a particular segment.
+You can do this in two ways:- When viewing a driver column as a time series, click directly into any row’s (segment) formula cell to edit it.

 -